arieljablonow/CLI-Cheat-Sheet/README.md

 Can create a disk image or restore from an image

 `memdump` copy information in system memory to the standard output stream

+`dig` DNS queries, can determine the IP addresses associated with domain names

+`nslookup` simpler version of `dig`

+`whois` - provide information about the registered owners of domain names